Adam-445/realtime-analytics-pipeline/docs/testing/README.md

 Coverage reports can be enabled with `--coverage` and are written to `./coverage-reports/[service]/`.

+For quick manual verification of service endpoints, see [Testing Endpoints](./endpoints.md).

 ## Environments

 The test composition overlays `infrastructure/compose/docker-compose.yml` with `docker-compose.test.yml` and `.env.test`.
 The script builds dedicated test images with the `test` stage when available.